dahljo/bcmeter/README.md

 ### STL files for 3D Printing

-in /stl you find the files for 3d printing. as of july 2021 there is one case for the general purpose circuit board (PCB) but the smaller PCB fits as well.
-We will create a smaller case as well to reduce the costs to print, if the big case is not necessary.
+in /stl you find the files for 3d printing. there are two options for 5V and 12V

 5V option